 The poet Arthur Rimbaud forever changed the landscape of poetry.
-During his life he rejected living within the constructs of society.
-His creative voice and private life was free of societal expectations.
+During his life he rejected living within the confines of polite society.
+His creative voice and private life was free from societal constraints.

 Les Rimbaud du Cinema honors the words of Rimbaud: